 Much work has already been done analyzing these tables of star positions - our task here is not to dig too deep into the data set and its artifacts, but rather to make a compelling visualization.
 Several technical issues arise when trying to do so.
 First, we can’t just throw a 500 year old scanned image at a piece of software and have it turn it into a picture.
 A dedicated individual needs to type all those numbers up into a machine readable file.
 Of course I’d be up for it, but it’s been done before in several places.
 (Graßhoff, 1990; Ptolemy, G. J. Toomer 1984)

 Next, we have to understand what the numbers are indicating.
 For Ptolemy, the most natural system of measurements involved using the degrees above and below the ecliptic plane, and the degrees east or west of the vernal equinox - the location in the sky where the ecliptic plane crosses the celestial equator.
 The tricky thing is that due to orbital precession, this position changes about 1 degree every 72 years.
-So, we need to know when Ptolemy made these measurements in order to convert them the modern epoch.
+So, we need to know when Ptolemy made1 these measurements in order to convert them the modern epoch.
 Again, fortunately, this has been done.
-(Peters, 1915) The best estimate for which equinox to use has been figured out to be 58 AD.
+(Peters, 1915) While it’s still a very complicated and thorny issue, the best estimate for which equinox to use has been figured out to be 58 AD.
+This value gives the best overlap with the modern stars, on average.

 So, now we can transform this table of data into something modern sci-viz software can work with.
 With a little help from

 astropy.coordinates, this task is a breeze.
-(Full script in the GitHub Repo) Here at the CCNY Planetarium, we use OpenSpace to do our simulations, which can read in a table of X,Y,Z positions for a star catalog and make nice little stars in the right place in sky.
+(Full script in the GitHub Repo) Here at the CCNY Planetarium, we use OpenSpace to do our simulations, which can read in a table of X,Y,Z positions for a star catalog and make nice little stars in the right place in sky, with appropriate brightness levels.

 Another artifact of the data, is that there are no stars towards the bottom, surrounding the southern pole.
-Of course there are plenty of stars there, the problem was that that region wasn’t visible from Ptolemy’s location in Egypt.
+Of course there are plenty of stars there in reality, the problem was that that region wasn’t visible from the northern hemisphere where the measurements where made.
+(Later, Edmond Halley would chart the southern skies and fill in the gaps by adding 341 southern stars. )

 Tycho Brahe + Johannes Kepler - Tabulae Rudolphinae